epakhomov/GetVSTSRepos/README.md

 # GetVSTSRepos
-A set of scripts to download repositories from VSTS
+A set of PowerShell scripts to download repositories from VSTS.

+Uses VSTS api version 1.0
+Requires a personal token that can be generated in VSTS account settings.

+In order to download TFS repositories, use DownloadTFSRepos.ps1 in which assign $domain and $personalAccessToken variables.